raspberrypilearning/sonic-pi-lessons/lesson-1/lesson.md

 ### All students are able to:

-- Know how to plug the components of a Raspberry Pi together.
+- Know how to connect the components of a Raspberry Pi together.
 - Act out some basic statements, and understand that a sequence of statements is a program.
 - Write a simple program.